-This is not a report nor a research, it’s an informal feedback session -call it a “carnet de bord”- from what I gathered along this travel.
-Therefore, I assume all kind of biases I will write.
-I can’t gain a deep understanding of a country’s culture in a few days.
+This is not a report, nor a research.
+It’s an informal feedback session -call it a “carnet de bord”- from what I gathered along this travel.
+Therefore, I assume all kind of biases that I will write as it is obvious that I can’t gain a deep understanding of a country’s culture in just a few days.

 My goal is also to motivate people to follow a similar path.
-I tried to put a lot of links so you can do your research and maybe find your dream job.
+I tried to put a lot of links so you can do your research and maybe find your dream’s job.

 Not everybody indeed knows about it.
 The headline’s blog is “Élargir la vision du design”.
 It promotes the learning about design, whether your background is design or not.
-So here are more links that you can read later:
+So here are more links that accompany your reading:

 1. The French culture in design?

 I remember when I graduated.
 I was full of hope and ready to tackle meaningful challenges with human-centered approach.
 I quickly lost my motivation when I searched online for “strategic design job France”.
 Why?
-It was only marketing agencies.
+It was only digital & marketing agencies.
 They were all saying the same thing: “we improve your brand identity through design and innovation”.
 They were hiring strategic designers to sell innovation to their clients (understand “digital touch”, nothing innovative here).
-The end-goal was to improve the client’s vision and create marketing strategies to attract more users.
+The end-goal was to transfer client’s vision into a digital identity and sometimes digital services to attract more consumers.

 And this is understandable.
-Paris is well-known to have a lot of luxury clothing companies and large industries.
-Trends are really important in this field so the marketing sector is quite developed.
+Paris is well-known to have a lot of luxury brands and large industries.
+Trends are really important in this field so the marketing sector is always following the last ideas.

 I remember applying for a Master in Strategic design, in ENSAAMA (Paris).
 I realized during the interview that I wasn’t interested because all the showcased projects were luxury brands.
 Advice if you’re still a student: always check the list of partners of your school.
-You will learn interesting things about the projects you will have to work on.
+You will learn interesting things about the projects you will have to work on and the post-graduating job opportunities you will get.

 2. Trends in France